Azzamo-net/ban-api/README.md

 - **IP Address Management**: Add and remove IP addresses with optional ban reasons.
 - **Word Blacklisting**: Add and remove blacklisted words or phrases.
 - **Temporary Bans**: Temporarily ban public keys for a specified duration.
 - **Moderator Management**: Add, remove, and list moderator keys.
-Moderators can manage bans using their keys.
+Moderators can manage bans and reports using their keys.
-- **User Reports**: Report public keys with reasons, update report status, and view reports.
+- **User Reports**: Report public keys with reasons, update report status, approve reports, and view reports.
 - **Recent Activity**: View recent actions performed by moderators.
 - **Data Export/Import**: Export and import all blocked data to/from text files.
 - **Rate Limiting**: Apply rate limiting to all endpoints.